-This term often causes confusion, as it is used in the relevant literature different and often wrong.
-According to "Duden" is a variety (lat.
-Varietas, dt.
-Abart or sport, sometimes also race) within a biological classification a slightly different form of a species (lat.
-Species).
-In the "Roche Encyclopaedia Medicine" a variety is one of the subspecies subordinate varieties or varieties, which was formerly also referred to as a type .
-A variant (modification, variety, variant, English variant) means a deviation from the comparison or standard type or norm (slightly changed form of something).
-This term is not used in connection with the botanical order.
-In general parlance, however, little distinction is made between the two terms variety and variant.
+This term often creates confusion as it is used differently and often incorrectly in the relevant literature.
+According to "Duden" is a variety (Latin Varietas, German variety or sport, sometimes also breed) a slightly different form of a species (Latin species) within a biological system.
+In the "Roche Medical Lexicon", a variety is a subspecies of a subspecies or variant, which was sometimes also referred to as type .
+A variant (variation, variety, type of game, English variant) means a deviation from the comparison or standard type or norm (slightly changed form of something).
+However, this term is not used in connection with the botanical order.
+In common usage, however, little distinction is made between the two terms variety and variant.

-In viticulture, variety is generally defined as a variety in general usage vine Understood.
-This name has long been naturalized and existed before systematic botany existed.
-From a botanical point of view, however, this is not correct, because, strictly speaking, variety may only be used for natural populations (wild forms), but not for cultivated forms.
-To avoid confusion, one can resort to the terms grape variety or variety.
-Among botanists, the term cultivar (an artificial word from “cultivated variety”) is predominantly used, by which all cultivated varieties by man are to be understood.
-See also the taxonomic Outline of the grapevine under Vines systematics,
+In viniculture, a variety is usually used under variety in common usage vine Roger that.
+This term has long been naturalized and already existed before systematic botany existed.
+From a botanical point of view, however, this is not correct because, strictly speaking, the variety may only be used for natural populations (wild forms), but not for cultivated forms.
+To avoid confusion, you can use the terms grape or variety.
+The term cultivar (an artificial word from “cultivated variety”) is used predominantly among botanists, which includes all grape varieties cultivated by humans.
+See also the taxonomic Structure of the vine under Vines systematics,

-At the wine Glossary contained varieties are often varieties, variants or Klonmutanten, by mutation have arisen.
-These differ externally in a few characteristics (eg in the berries colour, in the taste or in the leaf shape ), but are due to the (largely) identical genotypes Ampelographisch as identical Rebsorte.
-Significant examples of this are the three varieties of the Traminer, such as Pinot Noir.
-Pinot gris and Pinot Blanc, These are two grape variety groups, which in the genotype are not distinguishable.
-However, they are managed in practice as independent grape varieties.
-See also below synonym,
+In the in wine Glossary contained varieties are often game types, variants or Klonmutanten, by mutation have arisen.
+These differ externally in a few characteristics (e.g. in the berries colour, in the taste or in the leaf shape ), but apply due to the (largely) identical genotypes ampelographically as an identical grape variety.
+The three varieties of the Traminer, such as Pinot Noir.
+Pinot gris and Pinot Blanc, There are two groups of grape varieties, which in genotype are indistinguishable.
+In practice, however, they are managed like independent grape varieties.
+See also under synonym,